top of page

 6 miles S of Allegan on M-40 between 104th & 106th St

 Allegan book p.
-26. Photo of school p.
-26. In 1962 there were 20 students enrolled.
+26. Photo of red brick school p.
+26. In 1962, 20 students were enrolled.
+Converted into a home.
 History of Allegan County

 Allegan